hokus15/home-assistant-config/README.md

 ## Presence detection
 Since I found owntracks was draining my phone battery I decided to use another approach for presence detection.
 In my case it's pretty accurate.
-I use three different sensors, if one of them is set as home it means that I'm at home.
-If all of them are not_home it means that I'm not at home.
+I use three different sensors, if one of them is set as 'home' it means that I'm at home.
+If all of them are 'not_home' it means that I'm not at home.

 ### Nmap
 This is the Nmap component.

 ### Wifi connection
-When I connect to my home WiFi I use a [Tasker](http://tasker.dinglisch.net/) profile to send a MQTT message to tell home-assistant that I'm at home and another MQTT message when I disconnect from my WiFi.
+When I connect to my home WiFi I use a [Tasker](http://tasker.dinglisch.net/) profile to send a MQTT message to tell home-assistant that I'm at home and another MQTT message when I disconnect from my home WiFi.

 ### iBeacon:
 I've configured my RaspberryPi to transmit as an iBeacon.
 When my phone detects the RaspberryPi iBeacon I use a [Tasker](http://tasker.dinglisch.net/) profile to send a MQTT message to tell home-assistant that I'm at home and another MQTT message when iBeacon is not detected anyomore.